thepetk/chatbot-test-chart-repo/README.md

-# AI Software Templates Helm Chart
+# AI Software Templates Helm Charts

-This project aims to convert the [AI Software Templates](https://github.com/redhat-ai-dev/ai-lab-template) functionality into a helm chart.
+This project aims to convert the [AI Software Templates](https://github.com/redhat-ai-dev/ai-lab-template) functionality into helm charts.
 Therefore, it aims to reproduce the flow of AI Software Templates without the usage of RHDH.

 ## Available Helm Charts